mlaparie/remint/README.md

 ## Options
 `remint` comes with defaults that can be edited at the beginning of the script:
 ```
-# Variables below can be toggled from the TUI, those are the default values
 DEFAULTFILE="100-remint.rem" # Default file to edit and add new events to if
 			     # default data path is a directory
 COLOR="-@2"         # COLOR="" to disable, COLOR="-@1" for 256 colors only